 Walking to my first class I was nervous.
 I guess that's normal.
 I didn't know any of my classmates yet and much more intimidating: I didn't know what to expect in terms of academic complexity.
-Certainly this university had much higher expectations of my academic abilities than my home university.
-Would I be able to keep up with the other students?
-I didn't know yet that these doubts about me and my skills were about to be washed away by the engagement of the professors.

 As I approached the North Quad - the building I'd have my first class in - I was reimpressed by it's size and architecture.